Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Under what circumstances must environmental damage be reported to the authorities?

-There are, however, disaster prevention obligations for operators of installations which, in exceptional circumstances, could seriously damage people or their natural environment.
-The Federal Act on the Protection of the Environment obliges such operators immediately to report any extraordinary event to the competent authority.
+Moreover, operators of installations which, in exceptional circumstances, could seriously damage people or their natural environment must immediately report any extraordinary event on their plant to the competent authority.

 Further, the Federal Ordinance on Protection against Major Accidents requires operators of certain dangerous establishments to notify major accidents and submit a detailed report to the enforcement authority within three months of an accident.
 A major accident is an exceptional event occurring in an establishment, on a transport route or in a pipeline installation which has significant effects: